 So, whether you’re male or female, make sure to inform your doctor of any pre-existing conditions you may have so that they can properly prescribe you with the right uric acid lowering drug.

 - Take some vitamin C

 Natural sources of vitamin C include oranges, green peppers, strawberries, guava, black currant, red pepper, kiwi, and papaya.
 You can also take vitamin C in supplement form; aim for at least 500mg per day.
-Vitamin C has been found to help lower uric acid levels and kill cancer cells.
+Vitamin C has been found to maybe help lower uric acid levels and may kill cancer cells.